Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

-The injection of noise in our model is motivated by the dissemination noise currently in use by statistical agencies, like the US Census Bureau.
+The form of noise in our model is motivated by the dissemination noise currently in use by statistical agencies, like the US Census Bureau.
 One could imagine other ways of generating a ``noisy'' dataset, such as selecting a random subset of the observations and making them fully uninformative, which corresponds to reserving the selected observations as a ``hold-out'' dataset for out-of-sample testing.
-Our analysis suggests that we can repurpose the existing practice of dissemination noise, which resembles perturbing each data entry independently, rather than withholding some rows of the dataset altogether.\footnote{For instance, the Bureau publishes the annual Statistics of U.S. Businesses that contains payroll and employee data on small American businesses.
-Statisticians at the Bureau point out that separately adding noise to each business establishment's survey response provides ``an alternative to cell suppression that would allow us to publish more data and to fulfill more requests for special tabulations'' \citep*{evans1998using}.
-The dataset has been released with this form of dissemination noise since 2007 \citep{SUSB}.
-More recently, the Bureau has finalized the parameters of the noise infusion system for the 2020 Census redistricting data in June 2021 \citep{census_parameters}.
-The noise will be added through the new differentially private TopDown Algorithm that replaces the previous methods of data suppression and data swapping \citep{DP_presentation_slides}.}
+Our analysis explores the possibility of repurposing the existing practice of adding dissemination noise, which more closely resembles perturbing each data entry independently than withholding some rows of the dataset altogether.\footnote{For instance, the Bureau publishes the annual Statistics of U.S. Businesses that contains payroll and employee data of small U.S. businesses.
+Statisticians at the Bureau say that separately adding noise to each business establishment's survey response provides ``an alternative to cell suppression that would allow us to publish more data and to fulfill more requests for special tabulations'' \citep*{evans1998using}.
+The dataset has been released with this form of noise since 2007 \citep{SUSB}.
+For the 2020 Census data, the Bureau will add noise through the new differentially private TopDown Algorithm that replaces the previous methods of data suppression and data swapping \citep{DP_presentation_slides}.}

-For some data-generating processes, adding noise to each entry is more sensible than fully withholding some observations.
-This happens when records are not independent realizations of a given statistical model.
-If the observations represent individuals on a social network, where neighbors influence each other, or time-series observation of some economic indicators, then it is not obvious how the data could be partitioned.
-More generally, it may be hard to find any reasonable way to partition the data before knowing how various researchers intend to use the data.
-And while the baseline model assumes an iid data generating process, we show in Section \ref{sec:noniidobservations} that the dissemination noise in our model can continue to screen out hackers even when the raw dataset consists of non-i.i.d. observations.